AdobeDocs/experience-manager-65.en/help/communities/email.md

 ### Adjust Protocol for New Polling Importer {#adjust-protocol-for-new-polling-importer}

-Once the new polling configuration is saved, it is necessary to further modify properties of the subscription email importer in order to change the protocol from `POP3` to `emailreply`.
+Once the new polling configuration is saved, it is necessary to further modify properties of the subscription email importer to change the protocol from `POP3` to `emailreply`.

 Using [CRXDE Lite](../../help/sites-developing/developing-with-crxde-lite.md):